kayg04/kayg.org/content/updates/virtual-router-proxmox-skullsaints-onyx.md

 last edited: 2025-01-05 20:21
 title: Virtual Router in Proxmox with the Skullsaints Onyx
 ---
-ANOTHER EDIT: Apparently the [[virtual-router-proxmox-skullsaints-onyx#Proxmox VM Hookscripts|hookscript section]] is what causes me the most headache and is not needed.
+ANOTHER EDIT: Apparently the [[#Proxmox VM Hookscripts|hookscript section]] is what causes me the most headache and is not needed.
 Since the tap interface is bridged with `vmbr0`, it should not be configured to get an IP.
 The correct way to do it is to configure an IP and gateway on the bridge `vmbr0` itself like so:

 ```conf
 auto vmbr0